openstack/reviewday/README.md

 	PYTHONPATH=$PWD ./bin/reviewday

-An output directory called 'out_report' is generated in the current directory.
+An output directory called 'out\_report' is generated in the current directory.

+Alternately you can execute reviewday in a tox environment by using:

+	tox -erun

 ## License